-Parkinson’s disease (PD) is a neurodegenerative disorder that affects a part of the brain called the substantia nigra.
-Multiple sclerosis (MS) is an immune-mediated disease in which the immune system attacks the central nervous system (CNS), including the spine, brain, and optic nerves.
+Parkinson’s disease (PD) is a neurodegenerative disorder that affects a part of the brain.
+Multiple sclerosis (MS) is a disease where the immune system attacks the central nervous system (CNS), including the spine, brain, and optic nerves.

 Both PD and MS are lifelong diseases that can affect how a person controls their movements.
 However, they are distinct conditions with different causes, diagnostic criteria, and treatments.